Ezcel/Ezcel/README.md

 - 👀 I’m interested in Web Design & Development, UI/UX, Mobile App Development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: mail: eziama5celestine@gmail.com, Instagram: @eziamacelestine, Twitter: @_ezii_

 <!---
 Ezcel/Ezcel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.